-With the senior living marketing growing so fast it is essential that your facility finds ways to keep up with the larger national brands if you want to compete.
-In order to differentiate yourselves and help convert more leads we've come up with three essential independent living marketing ideas that your community can implement quickly.
-These ideas will make your community visible to local prospects (as well as when marketing senior living to adult children) and will enable you to differentiate and show value - instead of trying to compete - with the larger national senior living brands.
+In order to differentiate yourselves and help convert more leads, we've come up with three essential independent living marketing ideas that your community can implement quickly.
+These ideas will make your community visible to local prospective residents (as well as when marketing senior living to adult children) and will enable you to differentiate and show value - instead of trying to compete - with the larger national senior living brands.

 1) Get Listed and Verified on "Google My Business"

-2) Get a Professional Quality Video of your Community on YouTube.
+2) Get a Professional Quality Video of Your Community

 3.)
 Establish Yourself as an Expert Via Content Marketing

-By offering valuable e-books such as "How to Know When Your Parents Need a Senior Living Facility" or a blog post on "3 Steps to Finding the Right Assisted Living Facility for Me" you'll be helping your prospects right off the bat to make informed decisions.
-And when the time comes for them to make the ultimate decision on who to purchase from, they'll remember you and your community as the experts.
+You could offer e-books such as "How to Know When Your Parents Need a Senior Living Facility" or a blog post on "3 Steps to Finding the Right Assisted Living Facility for Me," which helps them make progress on their journey to an informed decision.
+And when the time comes for them to make the ultimate decision on whom to purchase from, they'll remember you and your community as the experts.

 To learn more about independent living marketing and assisted living marketing download our free guide below.